Non-economic damages caps: Personal injury caps

-In a personal injury lawsuit in common law jurisdictions, the two basic forms of compensatory damages that may be awarded are economic damages, compensation for the injured person's past and future financial costs and losses, and non-economic damages, compensation for the pain and suffering that results from an injury.
+In a personal injury lawsuit in common law jurisdictions, the two basic forms of compensatory damages that may be awarded are economic damages, compensation for the injured person's past and future financial costs and losses, and non-economic damages, compensation for the pain and suffering which results from an injury.
 As many jurisdictions lack adequate approaches to assessing the worth of unpaid labour or harm to minors and retirees who do not work, non-economic damages are often used as a practical way to ensure that such individuals receive compensation comparable to that received by working adults.

 Nevertheless, it is difficult for courts to assign a dollar value to these losses, which are thus arbitrary in nature.
 Because of the emotionally charged environment of personal injury trials, some awards will inevitably be unreasonable.
 For example, in Ernst v.
 Merck, a Texas Vioxx products liability case, the jury issued a verdict of $24 million in compensatory damages, which includes non-economic damages, for a widow of a 59-year-old triathlete who died from arrhythmia, or an irregular heartbeat, that could have been prevented had Merck provided warnings about the drug.
 Tort reform supporters argue that the widow had not been married a long time, and suggest that the damage award was excessive.
 This illustrates the extent to which the factors for which non-economic damages are awarded cannot objectively be assigned a monetary value.

 Opponents of tort reform contend that courts should assess damages on a case-by-case basis, that non-economic damages caps risk creating moral hazard, and that non-economic damages caps themselves may be arbitrary or produce unjust results if applied rigidly and without exception.